C.A.S.E. Academy

 rated the presenters as knowledgeable

-Learn More about the Comprehensive Learning Model of the Academy:
+Learn More about the Audiences Served by the Academy:

 Interns are mental health professionals enrolled in their final year of a graduate program in social work, marriage and family therapy, counseling, or psychology.
 Ideal students are those seeking a social work internship and actively wish to pursue work with children and families in the child welfare community, with particular interest in adoptive, foster and kinship families.